the-second-trial/the-second-trial/docs/source/index.rst

    To stay curious,
    To explore,
    To learn,
-   And discover that the whole universe, can be reduced to one single equation.
+   And discover, hopefully, one day, that it all can be reduced to one single equation.

    -- Andrea Tino